 Giving that a half-cup of cooked kale containing 1 gram of protein, containing 4 calories to the serving’s 18-calorie total, it satisfies the Centers for Disease Control and Prevention’s protein intake guideline that advises 10-35 % of total calories coming from protein.

-Sayer Ji, a write on Mercola.com exclaims Kale's 3:1 carbohydrate-to-protein ratio is exceptionally high for any vegetable and said kale's new title "new beef" is a well-earned one.
+Kale’s 3:1 carbohydrate-to-protein ratio is exceptionally high for any vegetable and said kale’s new title “the new beef” is a well-earned one.

 There is also another reason why kale’s protein is highly acclaimed.